openstax/biglearn-sparfa-server/README.md

 As long as it has been properly installed, pyenv-virtualenv will automatically activate the new virtualenv for you.

+If you need to update package versions, first run `make reinstall` to reset your virtualenv to having only non-dev packages, then update the packages as needed.
-If you need to update package versions, you can use `make requirements` to create a new `requirements.txt` based on the package versions currently installed in the virtualenv, or `make update-requirements` to update all packages specified in setup.py to their latest versions.
+When satisfied, run `make requirements` to create a new `requirements.txt` based on the package versions currently installed in the virtualenv.
+Alternatively, run `make update` to update all packages listed in `setup.py` to the latest versions allowed, then run `make requirements` to create a new `requirements.txt`.

 #### Environment Variables